Academic regulations will be found throughout this calendar and may not necessarily be contained only in this section.

-- The final examination shall comprise not less than 20% or more than 50% of the final grade.
+- The final examination shall comprise not more than 50% of the final grade.

-- Evaluation accounting for not less than 25% of the total final grade must be completed and the results communicated back to the student at least five working days before the Withdrawal deadline for each semester.
+- Evaluation accounting for not less than 25% of the total final grade must be completed and the results communicated back to the student at the two-thirds point of the course (40 instructional days for a full semester course).

-- Any tests carried out during the last two weeks of lectures may not account, in total, for more than 10% of the final grade, except in the case of laboratory or oral testing, take-home examinations or term projects.
+- Any tests carried out during the last two weeks of lectures for the Fall and Winter semesters and the last week of lectures for the Spring and Summer semesters may not account, in total, for more than 10% of the final grade, except in the case of laboratory or oral exams, laboratory exams or final projects.

 Posting the Final Examination Timetable

-The Final Examination Timetable will be made available on the University’s website by the Office of the Registrar approximately six weeks but no later than five weeks before the last day of classes in the Fall and Winter semesters.
+The Final Examination Timetable will be made available on MyMRU as well as on the University’s website by the Office of the Registrar approximately six weeks but no later than five weeks before the last day of classes in the Fall and Winter semesters.